In this article, you will learn what is Two Stroke Engine? Their Working, Types, Advantages, and Disadvantages are explained with Pictures.

 Upward Stroke

-During the upward stroke, the piston moves upward from the bottom dead center to the top dead center.
+During the upward stroke, the piston moves from the bottom dead center to the top dead center.
 By compressing the charge air petrol mixture in the combustion chamber of the cylinder.
 Due to the upward movement of the piston, a partial vacuum is created in the crankcase.

 Downward Stroke

 As soon as the charge is ignited the hot gases compress the piston which moves downward, rotating the crankshaft thus doing the useful work.
-During this stroke, the inlet port is covered by the piston and the new charge is compressed in the crankcase.
-Further downward movement of the piston uncovers first the exhaust port and then the transfer port. and hence the exhaust starts through the exhaust port.
+During this stroke, the inlet port is covered by the piston, and the new charge is compressed in the crankcase.

 As soon as the transfer port is open, the charge through it is forced into the cylinder.
 The charge strikes the deflector on the piston crown, rises to the top of the cylinder, and pushes out most of the exhaust gases.
 The piston is now at the bottom dead center position.

-The cylinder is completely filled with a fresh charge, although it is somewhat with the exhaust gases.
+The cylinder is filled with a fresh charge, although it is somewhat with the exhaust gases.
 The cycle of events is then repeated, the piston making two strokes for each revolution of the crankshaft.

 The figure shows a port diagram for a two-stroke petrol engine. which is self-explanatory.